BGR / BGRi West Lafayette - Final Details

 What Is A Team Leader?

-During BGR, you will be assigned to a team of 15 to 20 other students led by a BGR Team Leader (TL) who is a current Purdue undergraduate student.
+During BGR and BGRi, you will be assigned to a team of 15 to 20 other students led by a BGR Team Leader (TL) or BGRi Team Leader International (TLi) who is a current Purdue undergraduate student.
 Your TL will be contacting you by Aug.
-11 to introduce themselves and provide final details via email to your Purdue email address.
-BGRi groups will be smaller groups of 8 to 10 international students.
+9 to introduce themselves and provide final details via email to your Purdue email address.

 How Are New Student Groups Organized?

-All participants are sorted into one of our five BGR Hall Teams based on where they live.
+All participants are sorted into new student groups based on where they live on- or off-campus.
+Each of these groups will be led by your Team Leader throughout the week of BGR and BGRi.
+Those groups are then organized into six BGR Hall Teams.
 Throughout the week, these Hall Teams participate in friendly interhall team competitions and earn points for the Interhall Team Showdown!
 One Hall Team will be crowned the winner on the last day of BGR.
-All off campus students are split between our five Hall Teams.
+All off campus students are split between our six Hall Teams.
 A breakdown of all Hall Teams is listed below:

-CHOO includes Cary Quadrangle, Owen Hall, Honors College & Residences, and Hilltop Apartments
+CHOO includes Cary Quadrangle, Hilltop Apartments, Honors College Residences, and Owen Hall

 Where Can I Park During The Program If I Have A Car?